Sculptures & Historic Buildings

 Stop at the south entrance of DeVos Place to view the façade reliefs created by artist Corrado Parducci as part of a Depression-era public works project.
 These reliefs were saved when the original Civic Auditorium was converted to the existing performance hall and convention center.

 Return south to downtown along the river's west bank.
 Note the three symbolic Indian mounds in Ah-Nab-Awen Park, outside Gerald R. Ford Presidential Museum.
 These mounds represent the three major tribes of Michigan: the Ottawa, Potawatomi and Chippewa.
+Another point of notice is the burial grounds of President and Mrs. Ford on the grounds of the Museum, on a hillside spot that attracts a steady stream of people paying their respects to our native son and his dear wife.

 Directly north of the Ford Museum, climb onto Lorrie's Button by artist Hy Zelkowitz, winner of a 1976 playground sculpture competition.